All Episodes

 Good.

-Well, the family eventually sued Fox News, the investigator, and other figures connected to the narrative, citing emotional distress and defamation.
+Well, the family eventually sued Fox News, the investigator and other figures connected to the narrative, citing emotional distress and defamation.

 Okay.

-None of whom were rich,
+Okay, none of whom were rich.

-pointing cryptic remarks by Assange, and inconsistencies in the police account.
+And devotees of the theory remained unmoved, pointing to redacted FBI files, cryptic remarks by Assange, and inconsistencies in the police account.

-And those pushing the theory, those pushing the theory claim the official narrative was protected by a complicit media, loyal to the Democratic Party, and hostile to anything that might vindicate Donald Trump's claim that the Russian narrative was a hoax.
+And those pushing the theory, those pushing the theory claim the official narrative was protected by a complicit media loyal to the Democratic Party, and hostile to anything that might vindicate Donald Trump's claim.

-devotees of the theory remained to redacted FBI files, they also pointed the speed with which fact checkers shut down the rich wiki leaks link i mean it was incredible and the immediate retraction by fox news and the media's coordinated efforts to to to to paint the story as baseless even though figures like donna brazil later admitted in her book that she feared for her own safety after rich's death on The other hand,
+I mean it was incredible and the immediate retraction by Fox News and the media's coordinated efforts to paint the story as baseless, even though figures like Donna Brazil later admitted in her book that she feared for her own safety after Rich's death.

 And no hard evidence has ever emerged to prove Rich had any contact with WikiLeaks.

-Now, further, this is a court.
+Now further, this is a court.

-So, why does the theory endure?
+So why does the theory endure?

-Because it represents, for many, a symbol of everything wrong with institutional America.
+Because it represents for many, a symbol of everything wrong with institutional America.

-The fact that the case remains unsolved, that the surveillance footage was never made public, that the FBI initially claimed that it had no records and later admitted to having documents, only deepens, only deepens and makes more obvious the public skepticism.
+The fact that the case remains unsolved, that the surveillance footage was never made public, that the FBI initially claimed that it had no records and later admitted to having documents only deepens, only deepens and makes more obvious the public skepticism.

-When the story began to attract serious heat, the rich family's pushback became a line in the sand for Fox.
+Then there's the Hannity angle, when the story began to attract serious heat, The rich family's pushback became a line in the sand for Fox.

 Okay.